-Publication number: 131267 Publication date: April 2014
+Publication number: 132414 Publication date: March 2015

-${\sf KPMG\ International\ Standards\ Group\ is\ part\ of\ KPMG\ IFRG\ Limited}.$
+KPMG International Standards Group is part of KPMG IFRG Limited.

 KPMG International Cooperative ("KPMG International") is a Swiss entity that serves as a coordinating entity for a network of independent firms operating under the KPMG name.
 KPMG International provides no audit or other client services.
 Such services are provided solely by member firms of KPMG International (including sublicensees and subsidiaries) in their respective geographic areas.
 KPMG International and its member firms are legally distinct and separate entities.
 They are not and nothing contained herein shall be construed to place these entities in the relationship of parents, subsidiaries, agents, partners, or joint venturers.
-No member firm has any authority (actual, apparent, implied or otherwise) to obligate or bind KPMG International or any other member firm, nor does KPMG International have any such authority to obligate or bind any member firm, in any manner whatsoever.
+No member firm has any authority (actual, apparent, implied or otherwise) to obligate or bind KPMG International or any other member firm, nor does KPMG International have any such authority to obligate or bind KPMG International or any other member firm, in any manner whatsoever.